MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-Your Home page main heading is optimised for keywords ‘[DELETE: PHRASE G]’instead of being optimised for ‘[DELETE: PHRASE A]’ (Figure 2.6.1).
+Your homepage main heading is optimised for keywords ‘[DELETE: PHRASE G]’instead of being optimised for ‘[DELETE: PHRASE A]’ (Figure 2.6.1).
 We recommend rewriting this to include the phrase ‘[DELETE: PHRASE F]’ or something similar.
 Other pages contain their primary keywords in the main heading, which is ideal.

 Figure 2.6.1 – A list of headings on the page that ranks for keyword ‘[DELETE: KEYWORD X]’.